 - Can't Get Away with Nuthin' : While raiding a shop for weapons, Faith lectures Buffy on the simplicity of life as a Slayer: Want, Take, Have.
 A few smashed display cases later, the police shows up.
 Whoops.

 - Captain Obvious: Buffy and Faith are fighting off a horde of vampires.Buffy: We're surrounded!Faith: You noticed that too?

 - Casual Danger Dialogue: In the Action Prologue Faith is grilling Buffy on why she never slept with Xander.

 - Changed My Mind, Kid: Wesley orders the Slayers to search for the amulet, but Faith isn't interested.
-"You do the assignment, and I'll copy off you."
+"Tell you what: you do the homework, an' I'll copy yours."
 She turns up anyway to watch Buffy's back.

 - Chekhov's Gun / Foreshadowing: While looting the sporting goods store Faith takes an interest in a compound longbow while Buffy likes a wall display of knives.
 In "Graduation Day, Part One" Faith will use the longbow to shoot Angel while Buffy uses a knife on Faith.

 - Cat Scare: Buffy hides in a sarcophagus from the Eliminati.
 As she climbs out, she's startled by Faith grabbing her shoulder.

 - Comeback TomorrowCordelia: Well, Xander, I could dress more like you, but my father has a job.

 Xander: I'm not gonna waste the perfect comeback on you now.
 But don't think I don't have it.
 Oh, yes!
 Its time will come!

 - Counting to Three: Faith charges in on "one".
 When she claims that it's impossible to plan these things, Buffy gripes that counting to three isn't a plan, it's Sesame Street.